codenvy/codenvy/docs/_docs/integration-guide/issue-management.md

 Log into Microsoft VSTS and choose one of the project types that you have Factory-enabled.
 Create a new work item and open its detail card.
 There will be a new section called "Codenvy" with a link for Developer Workspace and one for Review Workspace.

 # Using the Codenvy Extension for Microsoft VSTS
 When a developer is ready to start work on a work item they click the Develop link.
 They are brought into a developer workspace that is isolated to them and includes project sources and the build / run / debug environments needed for the project.
-The definition of the [project's parent Factory](http://codenvy.readme.io/docs/factories) defines pre- and post-load behaviors.
+The definition of the [project's parent Factory](../../docs/workspace-automation) defines pre- and post-load behaviors.

 ![VSTSextension-DevelopandReviewinIDE.png](../../docs/imgs/VSTSextension-DevelopandReviewinIDE.png)

+The git webhooks ensure that as the repository changes the Microsoft VSTS work item Factory is kept up to date.
+For example, if a branch associated with the Factory is merged then the Factory will be updated to point to the commitID on the branch that was merged-to.